stumacsolutions/hello-world/README.md

 assertions.

 ## ./gradlew publishContainer
-This command will publish the docker container produced by the assembleContainer task.
-This command relies on docker being available on the host running the command.
+This command will publish the Docker container produced by the assembleContainer task.
+This command relies on Docker being available on the host running the command.
 The following environment variables are also required
 * DOCKER_EMAIL = The email address for the registry into which to publish.